 Now, here’s problem number one.
 Yes!
 The game counts a single card as a “combo!”
 Why?
 Because fuck me!
 Not only is the tutorial too much information at one time, it’s also highly misleading.
 A 1-card combo will have none of the advantages and all of the disadvantages of a regular combo, but the game is so busy explaining ten million things at once that it’s hard to pick up on these sorts of nuances.
 Is it just me, or is this game is starting to veer away from “complicated” and into “hostile?”

 Back to the mechanics.
-Pretend it’s the start of the game.
-If you release the three cards early on, Sora will perform all three actions in order, but here’s the bonus: the value of those three cards are totalled to determine the value of the entire “combo.”
+Pretend it’s the start of the game so we can avoid any advanced complication.
+If you release the three cards around the start of the campaign, Sora will perform all three actions in order, but here’s the bonus: the value of those three cards are totalled to determine the value of the entire “combo.”
 So if you stock a 2, 2 and a 2 card, the entire combo acts like an unusual 6 card.
 And yes, you’ve got it: stock more than 9, and the game will treat it as more than 9, all the way up to 27.
 Want to trump all the Heartless on the board with a 22 “card” when they can only play 9s at best?
 You’ll be unstoppable.
 Giant bosses have the same weakness as Heartless in that they can also only play single cards with values up to nine, so they’re just as vulnerable to combos.

 The downside to Combo Attacks is this: the first card you put into the combo is lost for the rest of the battle, in the same manner as Premium card.
 The most reliable way to get them back is with high-level Item cards (Hi-Potions, Megalixirs), but for most of the game these lost cards are simply lost, and you’re going to have to cope with it (and there’s nothing you can do to regenerate a lost Item card).
 The best way to cope is to let one system cancel out the other.
 Item or Premium cards are lost when used in any fashion, eh?
 Stick them at the front of the Combo!
 Not only will you not lose anything you wouldn’t have lost in the first place, but in the case of Items, the extra cards boost the strength of your Item so you guarantee a refresh!